Robyn McMillan - Bachelor of Health Science (Mental Health) - 2011

 My childhood was... wonderful.
 I came from a family of eight.
 We did not have much but we had each other.
 Mum and dad worked hard.

-I chose CSU because…it offered a course where I could study mental health in a program that addressed Indigenous specific issues.
+I chose Charles Sturt because…it offered a course where I could study mental health in a program that addressed Indigenous specific issues.

-My worst CSU experience... was my first time at residential school.
+My worst Charles Sturt experience... was my first time at intensive (residential) school.
 I remember thinking to myself ‘what are you thinking doing this at 61 years of age’.